victoyyc/DATA-310/project_2.md

 Wealth 5:
 ![](line5.png)

-Similar to model 1 and model 2, model 3 better at predicting wealth outcomes at extreme than in the middle.
+Similar to model 1 and model 2, model 3 is better at predicting wealth outcomes at extreme than in the middle.
 Moreover, as the metrics show, on average the AUC of this model is higher than that of model 1 and 2.
-Judging by the AUC values, model 3 has a better performance than Model 1 and 2.
+Judging by the AUC values, then, model 3 has a better performance than Model 1 and 2.

 ## Model 4
 Using the python script provided, train a gradient boosting model using decision trees with the tensorflow estimator.